Tineco A10 Review

 Cleaning Head22.58 CFM35 CFM

-Based on these results, the A10 almost equals the V8 when it comes to airflow at the lowest setting (31.5 vs. 32 CFM) but lags at the max setting (51 vs. 54 CFM).
+Based on these results, the A10 nearly equals the V8 in terms of airflow at the lowest setting (31.5 vs. 32 CFM), but lags behind at the maximum setting (51 vs. 54 CFM).

 Considering the current price of the A10 Hero, which is under $200, it does provide a lot of value for money.

-Tineco says that the 21.6-volt Li-ion battery will run for up to 25 minutes.
+Tineco claims that the 21.6-volt Li-ion battery will last up to 25 minutes.

 So I tested it with the crevice tool and the standard brush roll attached, and here are the results.